Click here for opening page Welcome to WWW.MONIKIE.ORG.UK, from Scotland

 This photograph, from an old postcard, shows Panmure House - the "Big Hoose" as the laird's house was often referred.
 It was demolished (partly blown-up by Army engineers) in the 1950s as it was considered to be beyond reasonable repair or modernisation according to the prevailing situation at that time.
 Who knows if it could have been saved by today's standards.
 There is a video copy of a 8mm small film taken around the time of the demolition and is available at Carnoustie Library, nearby.
 The webmaster has seen this video and would recommend viewing to anyone with an interest in the subject of the Panmure Estate.
 Many employees are shown at there daily tasks, also workmen from Charles Brand of Dundee who appeared to be responsible for the demolition.
 Heavy plant aficionados will appreciate the caterpillar tractors, the Ruston Bucyrus earth mover and the famous, grey Fergie tractors.

 (February 2009) Marc is a correspondent to this website.
 As part of his studies, he is in the long process of creating a CAD model of Panmure House, based on several drawings and photographs on this website, and elsewhere.
 Inevitably, progress will be very time-consuming but recent information will be posted here.
 It would be good if some form of 'walk-through' display could eventually be available from this site.
-If this is of PARTICULAR interest to you please contact the Webmaster.
+If this is of PARTICULAR interest to you please contact the Webmaster who can forward your interest to Marc.

 (August 2000) There is a reprint of newspaper clippings, original source unknown, but forming part of the Lamb Collection at Dundee Library, are reproduced on an additional page.
 This gives much added information about the Panmure Estate, the above buildings and the history of the Estate.